GoswamiVijay/APIPrototype/pages/development.md

 * [Building and running docker images](#building-docker-images)

 ### <a name="setting-up-development-workstation"></a>Setting up development workstation
+All of the tools and technologies required to develop the application are avaialble free of charge and/or open sourced.
+The following setup instructions provide the links to where the tools and frameworks can be obtained.

 The development workstation can be either Mac or Windows based.
 The team uses bothe, Apple Mac (Mac) and Windows workstation for developing the application.
 A Mac is preferred due to low friction in getting the prerequisites installed, availability of package manager for installing applications.
 The following instructions assume you have a Mac based workstation.
 Instructions that are windows specific will be pointed out (???todo???)

 ### Basic setup